zydou/arti/web/docs/guides/compatibility.md

 title: Protocol support & Compatibility
 ---

- Protocol support and compatibility in Arti
+# Protocol support and compatibility in Arti

-There is no support in Arti yet for running as a relay, running as a directory authority, using onion services, or providing onion services.
+As of late 2023, there is no support in Arti yet for running as a relay or running as a directory authority.
-There is also no anticensorship support.
-We hope to build these in the future, but the timeline is not set.
+Support for providing onion services is almost (but not quite) done.
+However, we hope to build these in the future.

 Arti aims for compatibility with all _currently recommended_ Tor protocols.
 We have not implemented, and do not plan to implement, obsolete versions of anything.